 Constraints remove the need to make decisions

 Part of the difficulty with starting a new project is all the decision-making.
 Have you heard of decision fatigue?
-It’s a thing, and you’ve probably felt it at the supermarket when all you need is salad dressed, but you have to choose between 47 different varieties.
+It’s a thing, and you’ve probably felt it at the supermarket when all you need is salad dressing, but you have to choose between 47 different varieties.
 It’s exhausting!
 Having to decide what to draw (or paint, or sculpt), what size to work in, what medium to use, how many pieces to make, can be so paralyzing that it’s difficult to get started.
 After all, what if you make the wrong choice?
 By the time you’ve settled, you may feel too mentally fatigued to focus all your energy on creating.

 The constraints of an art challenge remove some, if not all, of the decisions you would normally need to make. #Inktober provides the medium (ink), the quantity of pieces (31) and prompts for each day.
 Less time making decisions = more time making art!